 Keep practicing, you'll get it.

-Christmas in Kraków consists of some rather quirky traditions that leaves the rest of Europe and the world scratching their heads.
-The holiday season in Kraków officially kicks-off on the last Friday of November, when the Christmas Market opens up in the main square.
+Christmas in Kraków consists of some rather quirky traditions that leave the rest of Europe and the world scratching their heads.
+The holiday season in Kraków officially kicks-off on the last Friday of November, when the annual Christmas Market opens in the main square.
 While this is arguably a thinly-disguised exercise of consumerism at the same level seen in many western countries, the true 'observance' of Christmas begins with Advent (written as Adwent in Polish) from December 1st till the 24th.
 In this time, Poles embark upon the period leading up to Christ's birth by spiritually preparing for Christ’s arrival.
 Put simply, Poles are expected to refrain from 'indulgences' and attend Holy Mass as much as possible!

 The first Thursday in December also marks the Annual Kraków Christmas Crib Competition.
 While it may sound like an MTV show where Polish celebrities show off their luxury apartments, this is actually one of Kraków’s most unique traditions.
 In Poland, a ‘Christmas crib’ or szopka is, essentially, a nativity scene.
 However, szopki krakowskie (as the idiosyncratic local variety are called) is a sort of strange cross between a nativity scene, gingerbread house and dollhouse, and is the bizarre result of a slowly evolving folk tradition that dates back to the Middle Ages.
 People from all over the city and the surrounding province of Małopolska bring their unique Christmas creations to the market square at 10:00 to show them off, before a procession takes them away to be judged around 12:00.
 If you're in town, make sure you check it out!
 However, if you've missed it, you still get a chance to see the year's szopki during the annual Christmas Crib Exhibit, typically running in Krzysztofory Palace from early December until the end of February.